wp-plugins/perfect-audience-retargeting/readme.txt

 * Create Facebook retargeting campaigns in minutes that serve your Facebook ads to people who visit your Wordpress site.
 Uses Facebook's new Facebook Exchange (FBX).

 * Create web retargeting campaigns that serve your banner ads across Google, Microsoft, OpenX and every other major ad network.
-3x the reach of Google remarking and 3x the performance of buying ads directly on specific sites.
+3x the reach of Google remarketing and 3x the performance of buying ads directly on specific sites.

 * Rich documentation that explains how retargeting works and how to get the most out of Perfect Audience so your business can get more sales.